 Why does it matter to you?

-According to the Australian Institute of Health and Welfare (AIHW) nearly 1 in 10 older Australians (aged 50+) reported to have osteoporosis with four times more women than men of the same age.
+According to the Australian Institute of Health and Welfare (AIHW), nearly 1 in 10 older Australians (aged 50+) reported having osteoporosis with four times more women than men of the same age.

 Building “good bones”

 Your bone health is often in your DNA so be sure you know if your own parents, or anyone in your family, suffered from osteoporosis.
 Think about whether anyone in your family has broken a bone, or bones, from a minor fall as this may be a sign the disease runs in the family.
 The good news is, you can improve your bone health at any age and diet and exercise – two simple factors – play an important role in healthy bones.

 Ensure your calcium intake is adequate – women over 50 and men over 70 years of age require 1300 mg per day and it’s ideal if you’re getting this through the food you’re eating.
 Milk and cheese, green leafy vegetables such as broccoli, fish like sardines or salmon (with bones) as well as nuts and seeds are all great sources of calcium.

 If you have difficulty eating foods rich in calcium consider calcium supplements.
 Be sure to head outside as lack of exposure to the sun may mean you don’t have adequate levels of Vitamin D which help the body absorb the calcium.
 Just sitting outside reading a book can be beneficial.

 Protein is also important to build and repair bones but a diet high in protein can lead to high levels of acid in the blood so be sure to accompany your protein-rich diet of meat, eggs and poultry with fruits and vegetables rich in potassium and magnesium to counteract the acid.

 Exercise is another sure-fire way to prevent poor bone health.
 Always speak with a trusted professional before embarking on any exercise regime, but consider the following types of exercise to prevent bone loss:-